dmotz/trystero/README.md

 accounts.
 No deploying infrastructure.
 Just import and connect.

 Peers can connect via 🌊 BitTorrent, 🐦 Nostr, 📡 MQTT, ⚡️ Supabase, 🔥Firebase,
-or 🪐 IPFS – all using the same API.
+🪐 IPFS, or a 🔌 self-hosted WebSocket relay – all using the same API.

 Besides making peer matching automatic, Trystero offers some nice abstractions on top of WebRTC: